Why Is Open Pit Mining So Devastating To The Environment

 1. Massive Water Consumption

-Open-pit mining is an incredibly thirsty process.
-For example, extracting a single ton of copper can require upwards of 120 million liters of water.
+Open-pit mining is an extremely thirsty process.
+For example, it takes more than 120 million liters of water to extract one ton of copper.
 This huge water consumption can reduce local water supplies, impacting communities and ecosystems in the same way.

-Open-pit mines leave behind enormous, empty landscapes.
-It’s estimated that a single large-scale copper mine can scar the earth with a footprint of over a square kilometer.
-This destruction of natural habitats leads to biodiversity loss and soil erosion.
+Open-pit mines leave behind huge, empty landscapes.
+It’s even estimated that a large mining operation for copper alone leaves a footprint of over a square kilometer.
+This results in biodiversity loss and soil erosion due to such destruction of natural habitats.

 Open pit mining really changes natural places, it takes away plants, messes up homes for animals, and affects different species of plants and animals.
 It makes places that used to be lively and energetic now look empty and dull.